jason00111/statistical-aggregation/readme.md

 Composability and augmentability is possible because there is a field called `_aggregationMetadata` attached to each aggregated record.
+For simplicity, this field is not shown in the examples.
 You generally shouldn't need to worry about this field, but if the aggregated records are being stored in a database, this field must be present on each record in order to retain composability and augmentability.